RachelFurlong-dev/freelance-web-design-M1/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Tim Nelson for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.